-The Manager was appointed to the ICAV on 1 April 2011.
+The Manager was appointed to the Company on 1 April 2011 (effective from 13 November 2019 the Company converted to the ICAV).
 The management and administration fees of the Manager will be payable by the ICAV and will not exceed 2.5% per annum of the net asset value of each class or such other amount as is set out in the Supplement, provided it does not exceed 2.5% per annum of the net asset value of the Fund.